ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 In Smalltalk, an object's identity and capabilities are not described by an explicit static type annotation.
 Instead, an object is defined by the messages it can respond to.
-In other words, an object's protocol--the collection of message selectors (methods) it understands--is effectively its "type".
+In other words, an object's protocol--the collection of message selectors (methods) it understands--is effectively its "type."
 You determine what an object can do by the messages you send it and how it responds, not by checking a formal static type label.

 This message-centric view is fundamental to the Smalltalk experience.
 All computation in Smalltalk is performed by sending messages to objects.
-There are no free functions or primitive operations outside of this model--every operation is a message send to some object.
+There are no free functions or primitive operations outside of this model--every operation is a message sent to some object.
 The result of a message depends entirely on the receiver object: the same message selector might do something completely different on another object because each class provides its own method for that message.
 This means the object itself decides how to fulfill a request, reinforcing the idea that what matters is the object's behavior (its responses to messages), not an external static description.